Which subatomic particle determines the identity of an element? | Channels for Pearson+

 1

-Recognize that each element has a unique number of protons, which distinguishes it from other elements.
-For example, hydrogen has 1 proton, while helium has 2 protons.
+Recall that each element on the periodic table has a unique atomic number, corresponding to the number of protons.

-Note that neutrons are neutral particles also found in the nucleus, but they do not affect the identity of the element.
-They can vary in number among isotopes of the same element.
+Recognize that neutrons and electrons do not determine the identity of an element.
+Neutrons can vary in number, leading to isotopes, and electrons can be gained or lost, forming ions.

-Understand that electrons are negatively charged particles that orbit the nucleus, and photons are particles of light, neither of which determine the identity of an element.
+Note that photons are particles of light and do not play a role in defining the identity of an element.

+Conclude that the subatomic particle that determines the identity of an element is the proton, as it defines the atomic number and thus the element itself.

 Related Videos